 Andrographis paniculata is an Asian herb used in traditional medicine for respiratory infections and other ailments.
 It is recommended as an herbal remedy (combined with other herbs) for chronic Lyme disease.
 While I didn’t find any studies on its effectiveness against Borrelia, there are quite a few studies on it for other diseases.
 Studies have found it to be somewhat effective in the treatment of ulcerative colitis, changing TH1/TH17 immune response, decreasing fatigue from MS, and as an antibiotic. [ref][ref][ref][ref]

 Cat’s Claw (Uncaria tomentosa) is a traditional Peruvian herbal medicine that is often suggested for Lyme disease.
 Again, I didn’t find any studies specifically showing that Cat’s Claw was effective for chronic Lyme disease symptoms.
 Studies do show that it is an antiviral and immunomodulator and that it may be effective for Dengue fever.
 Other studies show it affecting TNF-alpha and IL-1B levels in the immune response.[ref][ref][ref]
-You can get Cat’s Claw on Amazon or at most health food stores.
+You can get Cat’s Claw online or at most health food stores.

 Japanese Knotweed (Polygonum multiflorum) is traditional Chinese herbal medicine sometimes recommended for Lyme.
 No Lyme specific studies, but there is a very good review of the effectiveness and safety of knotweed for a variety of ailments.
 Two constituents of knotweed are resveratrol and emodin.[ref]